georust/rinex/README.md

 ## Advantages :rocket:

 - Fast
+- Open sources
 - Native Hatanaka decompression and compression
 - Seamless .gzip decompression with `flate2` compilation feature
 - RINEX V4 full support, that includes modern Navigation messages
-- Full support of Meteo RINEX
+- Meteo RINEX full support
-- File merging and splitting
-- Integrated pre processing toolkit
-- Partial IONEX and Clock support : concluded in near future
+- IONEX and Clock RINEX partial support, will be concluded soon
+- File merging, splitting and pre processing
 - Full support of modern constellations like BeiDou, Galileo and IRNSS
 - Supported time scales are GPST, BDT, GST, UTC
 - Full support of Military codes : if you're working with such signals you can